 Research Fuels Progress

-ACHA has invested more than $500,000 to 18 grants in our emerging research program since it launched in 2019.
+ACHA has invested nearly $600,000 to 20 grants in our emerging research program since it launched in 2019.

 Announcing ACHA's Newest Grant Recipients

-September 2023: Announcing the recipients of the fourth round of ACHA Research Grants!
-This year, we have awarded two ACHD early investigator grants, the brand new Pulmonary Vascular Disease Award (funded in part by Janssen Pharmaceutical Companies of Johnson & Johnson), and the Meil Family Foundation Research Award for Neurocognitive Studies.
-Click here for a news story and more on each grant, which were announced at our Virtual Research Symposium.
+December 2024: We're excited to announce the recipients of the fifth round of ACHA Research Grants!
+This year, we have awarded the ACHD early investigator grant, the Pulmonary Vascular Disease Award (funded in part by Johnson & Johnson), and the Meil Family Foundation Research Award for Neurocognitive Studies.
 You can learn more about all of our research grants below.

 As the ACHA research program continues to grow, it remains an integral part of the organization’s five pillars, along with awareness, accreditation, advocacy, and education.

-Thank you to the following donors for their contributions in support of our Research Fund: Anne Stapleton Reilly, Brad's Heart of a Jayhawk Research Fund, the Dale Amorosia Heart Fund, Diana J. Kalman, Janssen Pharmaceutical Companies of Johnson & Johnson, the Jim Wong Memorial Fund, Laurie Rae Graham Bennett, the Meil Family Foundation, the Robby Klaber Research Fund, Susan Timmins, and Ted and Donna Wagner.
+Thank you to the following donors for their contributions in support of our Research Fund: Johnson & Johnson, Meil Family Foundation, Brad's Heart of a Jayhawk Research Fund, Dale Amorosia Heart Fund, Diana J. Kalman, Heithoff Charitable Fund, Jim Wong Memorial Fund, Joseph E. Hebert, Kenagy Family Foundation, Northwest Atlantic, and Wendy M. Book, MD.

 ACHA Research Grants